 Ecosystem-based strategies lowers fraud levels

-New research findings have revealed an ecosystem-based strategy lowers fraud levels in marketing and advertising, with one-third of marketing and advertising technology professionals willing to move applications to a new data centre to reduce latency time and fraudulent activities.
+New research findings have revealed an ecosystem-based strategy lowers fraud levels in marketing and advertising, with one-third of marketing and advertising technology professionals willing to move applications to a new data center to reduce latency time and fraudulent activities.

 The research, from Equinix, found that marketing and advertising technology professionals are realising that preventing fraudulent activities earlier in the bid process reduces the chance for fraudulent behaviour in subsequent phases and are increasingly looking to better maintain the integrity of their digital supply chains.

 Equinix says the digital marketing and advertising industry constantly experiences issues of fraudulent behaviour, both on the buy-side and sell-side of programmatic online advertising trading.
 As a result, marketing and advertising technology professionals are looking for solutions to reduce fraud and create a secure ecosystem.

 The survey indicated a significant drive towards clean inventory data ecosystems within the next 12 months, as digital marketing and advertising professionals strive to reduce fraud levels at the pre-bid stage with 60% of respondents indicating that it is very important to detect fraud even before impressions are sent to be traded.